 Loading data from tables

-After you authenticate the connector with your account credentials, you can use the following tables to select and load data:
+After you authenticate the connector with your account credentials, you can use the following tables to select and load data.
+Some tables are only available in the Data load editor, and are not available in the Add data interface.
+They are indicated below by the Available in column.

 To select and load data from a table, enter the required table parameters and click Preview data.
 Required parameters are marked with an asterisk (*).
 The table fields are displayed under the Data preview tab.
 You can select fields individually by selecting the box beside each field name.
 Select Insert script after you have made your selection.